 Get your canvas, and if you want to paint it do it now.
 I chose to paint mine the same colour as the wall it was going on.

 Next, work out roughly where you want your sign letters to go and lightly sketch them onto your canvas with a pencil.
+Bend the EL wire into shape as you go, to make sure that it will work.

 Now take the large needle and pierce through the canvas at the start of where you want your first letter to go.
 Wiggle the needle around until the hole is big enough to pass the end of the EL wire through.
 You might need to use nail scissors to enlarge the hole slightly.
 I found that it was better to make the hole by pushing the needle from the front of the canvas to the back (it made a neater looking hole).